-- However, a perception of inaction has also served to temper the post-election euphoria harboured by many.
-The low oil price, the sluggish pace of delivery on electoral promises, and the failure to appoint a cabinet after three months into his tenure has caused frustration amongst some Nigerian political and economic spectators.
+- However, a perception of inaction has also served to temper the post-election euphoria harbored by many.
+The low oil price, the sluggish pace of delivery on electoral promises, and the failure to appoint a cabinet after three months into his tenure has caused frustration among some Nigerian political and economic spectators.

 Appointment of Cabinet

 Buhari has shown reluctance to appoint a cabinet with haste, fending off lobbying attempts from senior figures within the All Progressives Congress (APC), including rejecting proposed cabinet appointments.
 When his cabinet is announced—which political sources say is scheduled for September—it will likely feature more technocrats.
 One such example is the appointment of the former ExxonMobil executive, Emmanuel Ibe Kachikwu, as the new Group Managing Director of the Nigerian National Petroleum Corporation (NNPC).
 While this surprise choice has been broadly well received, Buhari faces a formidable task in satisfying the personalities and ambitions of those who helped win him the election.